oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

   ![Register OKE Cluster](images/oke-cluster1.png)

 2. Create an agent configuration file.
-The file must be named as, .gitlab/agents/&lt;agent-name&gt;/config.yaml.
+The file must be named as *.gitlab/agents/&lt;agent-name&gt;/config.yaml*.
 Ensure the filename ends in .yaml, not .yml.
-The agent-name chosen witll be used in next setp while creating the CI/CD variables.
+The agent-name chosen will be used in next step while creating the CI/CD variables.
 The value for the parameter **id** can be copied from the URL

     ```
-    <copy>.gitlab/agents/<agent-name>/config.yaml</copy>
+    <copy>.gitlab/agents/oke-cluster/config.yaml</copy>
     ```

   ![Register OKE Cluster](images/oke-cluster2.png)

 3. You must register an agent before you can install the agent in your cluster.
 To register an agent:
-    -   On the top bar, select Main menu > Projects and find your project.
+    -   On the top bar, select **Main menu** > **Projects** and find your project.
 If you have an agent configuration file, it must be in this project.
 Your cluster manifest files should also be in this project.
-    -   From the left sidebar, select **Infrastructure** > **Kubernetes clusters**.
+    -   From the left sidebar, select **Infrastructure** > **Kubernetes clusters**
-    -   Select **Connect a cluster** (agent).
+    -   Select **Connect a cluster** (agent)
         -   Select the configuration file from the drop-down list
-    -   Select **Register** an agent.
+    -   Select **Register** an agent

   ![Register OKE Cluster](images/oke-cluster3.png)